Statue of Gudea

 Gudea was the political and religious governor of Lagash, one of the oldest Sumerian cities in Ancient Mesopotamia.
 Gudea ruled between 2144 – 2124 BC and about twenty-seven statues of Gudea have been found.
-These 4,000-year-old statues show a very sophisticated level of craftsmanship for the time.
+These 4,000-year-old statues show a very advanced level of craftsmanship for the time.

 Also, more than 2,400 inscriptions have been found that mention his name and describe his 20-year campaign of city improvements, which included new temples and irrigation canals.
 He was also a patron of the arts.
 Many statues of Gudea, both seated and standing, can be found in museums across the world.

 Many of Gudea’s statues had their heads severed to destroy their ritual potency.
 This statue of Gudea with hands clasped is a common motif shared across many of the Gudea figures.
-The hands create a distinctive pose that repeats in both seated and standing versions, it is an expression of devotion, humility and piety.
+The hands create a distinctive pose that repeats in both seated and standing versions, and it is an expression of devotion, humility and piety.

 The purpose of the statues was to represent the ruler in temples and to offer a constant prayer on his behalf.
 Most of the sculptures bear an inscribed dedication explaining to which god it was dedicated.